jkeefe/newmark-design-development/README.md

 - Make Alexa tweet for you
 - When something happens in the digital world, make something happen in the physical world

 All this and more is possible without any coding at all.
-We'll make theses mini-products and learn about mashing up existing services into new prototypes that (maybe) never existed before.
+We'll make theses mini-products and learn about mashing up existing services into new services that (maybe) never existed before.

 ## Valuable data is everywhere.
 Let's get it.